rcsaquino/rsautogui/README.md

 # rsautogui
  RsAutoGUI aims to be a cross-platform GUI automation rust crate.

  It lets you control the mouse and keyboard to automate interactions with other applications.

- Currently, it's a wrapper of multiple rust crates to have pyautogui inspired syntax in rust.
+ Currently, it's a wrapper of multiple rust crates to have pyautogui inspired syntax written in rust.